-- Limit 10 crappie. - Limit 6 walleye, only 1 walleye may be over 24 inches. - Limit 3 wiper. - Possession of gizzard shad, dead or alive, is unlawful. - Wolf Creek, Duchesne and Wasatch counties - Limit 4 trout, only 2 trout may be cutthroat trout or trout with cutthroat markings.
-ARTIFICIAL FLIES AND LURES ONLY. - CLOSED Jan.
+- · Limit 10 crappie. - Limit 6 walleye, only 1 walleye may be over 24 inches. - · Limit 3 wiper. - Possession and use of commercially sold and preserved gizzard shad is allowed.
+Otherwise, possession of gizzard shad, dead or alive, is unlawful.

+Wolf Creek, Duchesne and Wasatch counties

+- •Limit 4 trout, only 2 trout may be cutthroat trout or trout with cutthroat markings. - · Artificial flies and lures only. - CLOSED Jan.
 1 through 6 a.m. on the second Saturday of July.